lengfeld/subpatch/website/ref/command-line.md

 git protocol allows to clone a single branch or tag efficiently.
 For git commit ids subpatch needs to download the whole repository including all branches, tags and the complete history instead of just a single revision.

+## subpatch update

+    subpatch update <path> [--revision | -r <revision>] [--url | -r <url>]

+Update the subproject at `path`. subpatch downloads the remote repository at `url` and unpacks the source files specified by the `revision`.
+All existing and tracked files of the subproject are removed and replaced by the downloaded files.

+If no `--revision` argument is given, subpatch uses the value from the config.
+Otherwise subpatch uses the new `revision` from the command line and updates the value in the config.

+If no `--url` argument is given, subpatch uses the value from the config.
+Otherwise subpatch uses the new `url` from the command line and updates the value in the config.

 ## Commands, not implemented yet